canonical/cluster-api-k8s/docs/proposals/002-cluster-controller.md

 -->

 - Support for single machine and cluster-wide in-place upgrade can also be added to the upstream CAPI.
+    - This solution was discarded because it takes a significant amount of work which sounds unreasonable right now for us.
+    - Also there is [an ongoing proposal to support in-place upgrades in the upstream CAPI]

 ## Out of scope
 <!--